lemotdesign/one-click-hugo-cms/site/content/_index.md

 ---
+values:
+  heading: testing
+  text: testing
+found:
+  heading: Our values
+  text: Coffee is an amazing part of human culture but it has a dark side too –
+    one of colonialism and mindless abuse of natural resources and human lives.
+    We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+Derp.
 title: YOUR LOCAL GOLD COAST TERMITE & PEST CONTROL PROFESSIONALS
 subtitle: Brisbane & Gold Coast termite and pest control experts
 image: img/1689901941906466.jpg